johanneshilden/lets-parse/json-combinator/README.md

 type Dictionary = H.Map Text Json
 ```

-We will need functions to parse each of these types of values.
+We will need combinators to parse each of these separately.

 ```haskell
 jsonString, jsonNumber, jsonBoolean, jsonNull, jsonObject, jsonArray, jsonValue :: Parser Json
 ```

 The value type is the easiest.
+We don't have to think about the implementation of the various parsers at this point.

 ```haskell
 jsonValue = jsonObject